cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 This creates a chain with `x/leaderboard` a regular SDK module.

-Next, scaffold another chain (for example in another git branch) but decide to add the `--no-module` flag:
+Next, scaffold another chain (for example in another git branch), but this time add the `--no-module` flag:

 ```bash
 $ ignite scaffold chain github.com/cosmonaut/leaderboard --no-module
 ```

-Now we add the `x/leaderboard` module as an IBC module with the `--ibc` flag:
+Now add the `x/leaderboard` module as an IBC module with the `--ibc` flag:

 ```bash
 $ ignite scaffold module leaderboard --ibc